Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: Locating Places on the Earth

 Introduction

 Imagine you’re a pirate, searching for buried treasure on a mysterious island.
 You have a crumpled, old map with strange symbols, lines, and arrows.
 This map is your key to finding the hidden treasure.
 Just like a pirate’s map, every map tells a story and guides you to places you’ve never been.
 Maps aren’t just for treasure hunts; they help us understand our world, navigate cities, and explore new lands.
-Let’s embark on an exciting journey to discover the secrets of maps and their magical components!
+Let’s start on an exciting journey to discover the secrets of maps and their magical components!

 Locating Places on the Earth Chapter Notes | Social Studies (SST) Class 6